hubverse-org/hubDocs/docs/source/user-guide/model-output.md

       * It might be beneficial to adopt limited standards that encourage Hubs to adopt settings that are consistent with the common definitions.
 For example, if a Hub were to adopt bins with open right endpoints, the resulting probabilities would be incompatible with the conventions around cumulative distribution functions.
 * Probability of “success” in a setting with a binary outcome
    * This can be captured with a CDF representation if the outcome variable is ordered, or a categorical representation if the outcome variable is not ordered.
 * Compositional.
-For example, we might request a probabilistic forecast of the proportion of hospitalizations next week that are due to influenza A/H1, A/H3, and B.
+For example, we might request a probabilistic estimate of the proportion of hospitalizations next week that are due to influenza A/H1, A/H3, and B.
-   * Note that if only point forecasts for the composition were required, a categorical output representation could be used.
+   * Note that if only point estimates for the composition were required, a categorical output representation could be used.

-## Validating forecast values
+## Validating prediction values

 Before model outputs can be incorporated into a hub, they must be validated.
 If a hub is centrally stored on GitHub, validations checks will be automatically performed for each submission (via the [`validate_pr()` function](https://hubverse-org.github.io/hubValidations/reference/validate_submission.html) from the `hubValidations` R package).